emylonas/mat-med/_gardens/sgiorgiom-1.md

 <figure><img src="{{ page.SGM-13-1529 | relative_url }}" class="img-ctr" align="center"/><figcaption><strong>ASV, San Giorgio Maggiore, b.
 13</strong>,  1529
 <br/>
-In the plan above, the olive trees ‘loco de li olivari’ are outside the cross hatched monastery wall (Note that south is at the top of the drawing)</figcaption></figure>
+In the plan above, the olive trees ‘loco de li olivari’ are outside the cross hatched monastery wall.
+Note that south is at the top of the drawing, which has been shaded to indicate the olive grove (green) and the water (blue).</figcaption></figure>

 <img src="{{ page.SGM-olivetree | relative_url}}" style="float:left;max-width:20%;vertical-align:middle;margin-right:30px"/>In the fifteenth century the Benedictines cultivated local aromatic herbs and pumpkins, cabbages, spinach and endive in their garden; but already in the early sixteenth century there is evidence of the expansion of the garden itself, where a section was allocated to the cultivation of olive trees.